FC Pipinsried: History

 With the number of Landesligas expanded from three to five and the Bayernliga doubled in size, the club qualified for the promotion round to the new southern division of the Bayernliga but was knocked out by FC Gundelfingen in the first round.
 Instead, Pipinsried was grouped in the new Landesliga Bayern-Südwest.
-In this league, with a large number of former Landesliga Süd top-teams now promoted to the Bayernliga, FC Pipinsried performed rather well, narrowly taking out the inaugural league title in 2012–13.
-On the strength of this the club earned promotion to the southern division of the Bayernliga for 2013–14.
-Another strong performance the following season saw the club finish third in the Bayernliga and qualify for the Regionalliga promotion round, where it however was knocked out in the first round by TSV 1860 Rosenheim.
+In this league, with a large number of former Landesliga Süd top-teams now promoted to the Bayernliga, Pipinsried won the inaugural league title in 2012–13 to earn promotion to the southern division of the Bayernliga.
+Another strong performance the following season saw the club finish third in the Bayernliga and qualify for the Regionalliga promotion round, where it was knocked out in the first round by TSV 1860 Rosenheim.

-The club came third in the league again in 2014–15 and once more benefitted by a club above it deciding not to apply for a Regionalliga licence, thereby qualifying for the promotion round to the latter once again.
-Pipinsried was defeated on aggregate by VfR Garching in the first round and thereby remained at Bayernliga level.
+The club came third in the league again in 2014–15 and once more benefitted by a club above it deciding not to apply for a Regionalliga licence, thereby qualifying for the promotion round again.
+Pipinsried was defeated on aggregate by VfR Garching in the first round.

+During the 2016–17 season, Pipinsried achieved its first-ever promotion to the Regionalliga, the fourth tier of German football.
+The club secured its place in the league by defeating the SpVgg Greuther Fürth II in the promotion play-offs, winning 3–2 in extra time after a 1–1 draw in the first leg.

+However, after two seasons in the fourth tier, Pipinsried were relegated back to the fifth-tier Bayernliga.
+The club returned to the Regionalliga Bayern in 2021 but were relegated again after two seasons.